SettleMint

 External Transaction Fee

-Fixed fee in a separate ERC-20 token (e.g., USDC) charged on every mint, burn, or transfer.
-Fee is collected from the payer's allowance separately from the transferred amount.
+Fixed fee in a separate ERC-20 token, such as USDC, charged on every mint, burn, or transfer.
+Fee amounts use the fee token's units and allowance.

 CapabilityWho can callInputsOn-chain effectEmitsNotes